mliakos/adBot/README.md

 That happens because they don't expire (meaning they still charge the victim, so damage is done in less time :D).
 The script runs in a loop and each time a certain domain is not found using the selected keywords, it gets removed from the array.
 Once the array has been emptied, the script is run 4 additional times to ensure that the ad budget for each domain-keyword combo has been indeed depleted.

+# Disclaimer:  This bot was made for educational purposes only.
+Please test this bot on your own funded account.
+I am not responsible for any misuse of this script.